 This article is part of our Planning a Wedding in a Pandemic: Covid-19 series.

-Couples are allowed to host only one reception and the final number of guests allowed depends on the venue’s safe capacity when requirements such as zoning and grouping of guests are put in place.
+The regulations for weddings in Singapore has been changing with the ongoing situation.
+As of 18 Aug 2021, couples are allowed to have their solemnisation and host a reception with the final number of guests allowed depends on the venue’s safe capacity when requirements such as zoning and grouping of guests are put in place.
 (Please refer to the official GoCovid’s site for the most updated rules and measures.)

 - It must be done before entry to the solemnisation or reception